KonVas/Audio-programming/README.md

 - Object-oriented programming in SuperCollider
 - Integrating SuperCollider with other tools and technologies

 Each topic from the curriculum includes a list of readings and resources, as well as specific exercises and assignments for students to complete.
-The homework assignments appear to be designed to help students apply the concepts covered in each topic to their own music creation and production projects.
+The homework assignments arre designed to help students apply the concepts covered in each topic to their own music creation and production projects.

 The course provides a solid introduction to SuperCollider programming for music creation, with a focus on practical application and hands-on experience.
-Based on the curriculum provided in the SuperMiam GitHub repository, it appears that the course you are referring to will be structured around a series of topics, with homework assignments given to reinforce the concepts covered in each topic.
+Based on the curriculum provided in this repository, the course is structured around a series of topics, with homework assignments given to reinforce the concepts covered in each topic.
 The topics covered in the course are as follows:

 Week 1: Introduction to SuperCollider and digital signal processing